 Molecular Biosciences offers research opportunities in more than 150 laboratories across campus.
-A stipend of $29,605, tuition remission, and health benefits are guaranteed for all students in good standing with the program.
-Students initially apply to one of the five programs for admissions, but can change programs at the end of their first year.
-Although each program has unique features, they all partially overlap with each other, and students from different programs can be found any given lab.
-In the second year and onwards, students choose one of the five programs.
-A specialized second-year course is often required by each program, but all have similar thesis requirements for graduation.
-Three of the programs offer an MS degree.
+A stipend, tuition remission, and health benefits are guaranteed for all students in good standing with the program.
+While students initially apply to one of five programs for admission, they may select any program at the end of their first year.
+Although each program has unique features, course requirements overlap and students from different programs can be found in any given lab.

 Faculty research spans a wide variety of topics, including: DNA replication and transcription, virus gene expression, tumor biology, structural biochemistry, signal transduction and molecular targeting, protein chemistry and enzymology.